kl1nton/PasTest-Questions/Surgical - 2 Plastic Surgery.md

 ### Theme: Disorders of the wrist and hand (A) #
+	A. De Quervain's tenosynovitis
+	B. Ganglion of the flexor sheath
+	C. Bacterial flexor tenosynovitis
+	D. Carpal tunnel syndrome
+	E. Volkman's ischaemic contracture
+	F. Stenosing tenosynovitis
+	G. Flexor carpi radialis tenosynovitis
+	H. Dupuytren's contracture
+	I. Mallet finger

 #### S1
+A 35-yo housewife presents to her GP wth aching pain over the radial side of her left wrist after doing some strenuous domestic work.
+On examination, the pain is worsened by flexion and ulnar deviation of the wrist with the thumb adducted across the palm.
 ##### Answer:

 #### S2
+A 62-yo diabetic man presents to his GP with a painless, hard lump beneath the skin in the palm along the line of his left finger.
+On examination, there is a 10º fixed flexion deformity of the metacarpophalangeal (MCP) joint of the ring finger.
 ##### Answer:

 #### S3
+A 38-yo garnder presents to the ED with a swollen and tender left ring finger.
+He sustained a thorn prick to his finger 3 days ago.
+On examination, the finger is partially flexed and there is severe pain on passive extension of the digit.
 ##### Answer: